JosefGaribaldi/labexcercise07/CONTIBUTIONS.md

 Implemented in account models

 Sprint 2:
-Implemented a way to access the product via a login/register combo files in account were later altered Implemented unit tests for product and account Reviewed code and commenting
+Implemented a way to access the product via a login/register combo files in account were later altered\n Implemented unit tests for product and account Reviewed code and commenting